Uploadjoy/uploadjoy/README.md

 # Uploadjoy

-This is a public repository for [Uploadjoy](https://uploadjoy.com)'s API clients and documentation website.
+This is a public repository for [Uploadjoy](https://uploadjoy.com)'s API client.

 Source for the Node Client is located in `packages/client`.